Code Inspections in Resource files

 These code inspections help you detect code issues in design time in all open files, and additionally they allow you to find code issues in specific scope.

-Configurable Resource files inspections are listed below, grouped in the following categories:
+Configurable Resource files inspections are listed below, grouped by their categories.

 Potential Code Quality Issues (8 inspections)This category includes inspections that detect critical issues (code smells), mostly with Error or Warning level.
 This category also includes inspections that ensure localization assistance.